The Swag Guide to Storing Fruit and Vegetables Responsibly

 14. Leave nothing to waste

 If you have trouble remembering to use up your veggies, store them in plain sight in reusable produce bags that mimic the function of your fridge.
-The Swag’s color coding trim will help you use your older produce first making sure you don’t waste any precious fruit and veggies.
+The Swag’s colour coding trim will help you use your older produce first making sure you don’t waste any precious fruit and veggies.

 15. Remove the chance of rotting